-- Students that meet the Physical Education graduation requirement through a PE Waiver must complete 5 % elective credits to earn the minimum 22 credits required for graduation. - Elective units must include one or any combination of foreign language, fine arts, business, career-technical education, family and consumer sciences, technology, English language arts, math, science, or social studies that are otherwise not required. - Beginning with the Class of 2026, students will need 1⁄2 credit of financial literacy as part of their 5 elective credits.
+- Students that meet the Physical Education graduation requirement through a PE Waiver must complete 5 1⁄2 elective credits to earn the minimum 22 credits required for graduation. - Elective units must include one or any combination of foreign language, fine arts, business, career-technical education, family and consumer sciences, technology, English language arts, math, science, or social studies that are otherwise not required.